app-generator/react-flask-authentication/README.md

 ## API

-For a fast set up, use this POSTMAN file: [api_sample](https://github.com/app-generator/api-server-nodejs-pro/blob/master/media/api.postman_collection.json)
+For a fast set up, this [POSTMAN](https://docs.appseed.us/boilerplate-code/api-server/api-unified-definition) definition can be used.

 > **Register** - `api/users/register` (**POST** request)